Childhood epilepsy syndromes

 Different types of syndrome

 Syndromes can vary greatly.
 Some are called ‘benign’ which means children become seizure-free (have no seizures) once they reach a certain age.
 Other syndromes are ‘severe’ and children have seizures which are difficult to control.
-Anti-epileptic drugs (AEDs) may be tried alone or in combination with each other, and some non-drug treatments may also be tried, for example the ketogenic diet.
+Anti-seizure medications (ASMs) may be tried alone or in combination with each other, and some non-drug treatments may also be tried, for example the ketogenic diet.
 Many children with severe epilepsy syndromes have additional difficulties with learning and behaviour and may need extra support.

 Examples of childhood epilepsy syndromes

 This syndrome affects 15% of children with epilepsy and can start at any time between the ages of 3 and 10.

 Children may have very few seizures and most become seizure-free by the age of 16.
 They may have focal motor aware seizures, which means they have movement involving their face or limbs without losing awareness.
 They are often at night, and usually involve one side of the face and/or the muscles that involve speech and swallowing, causing gurgling or grunting noises, mouth movements, and dribbling.
 Speech can be temporarily affected and symptoms may develop into a tonic clonic seizure.
 ASMs may not be necessary but can be helpful if seizures are more frequent, or are mostly tonic clonic.

 This syndrome starts between the ages of 4 and 10 and can affect up to 12% of children with epilepsy under 16.
 Absence seizures happen frequently (up to 100 times a day) and are very brief, lasting only a few seconds.
 Because of this they often go unnoticed.